 Even if the hybrid system doesn’t work at all, it doesn’t necessarily mean the car isn’t worth buying, as the problem may be easily fixed.
 However, it’s always best to have such issues inspected by a competent and qualified technician to ensure the failure of a particular system won’t have a bearing on other parts of the car.

 Watch out for cars which have been listed as a category C or D write-off by an insurance company.
 While a rebuilt write-off can be perfectly safe if repaired correctly, its value will always be considerably lower and it may be difficult to sell on.
-An online car history checking service will check if a car is a write-off for a small fee.
+An online car history checking service such as HPI will check if a car is a write-off for a small fee.

 What should I watch out for when buying a used hybrid car?

 The low running costs and congestion-charge exemption of hybrid and plug-in hybrid cars make them a popular choice among taxi drivers.
 In many ways, this is great news and testament to the high mileages that such cars can achieve while remaining reliable.

 However, not every vendor is scrupulous and it's possible that a hybrid car that has seen service as a taxi might not have that fact pointed out.
 These days it's increasingly difficult to alter mileages and a big number on the odometer can be a giveaway that the car has been used to earn revenue.
 If you're suspicious that a car might have been used as a taxi, check for the tell-tale scratches of magnetic door and roof signs and for evidence such as holes, glue residue or scuffs on the dashboard that could hint that a taxi meter has been fitted and removed.